 Next issue: Called AHS about the attic HVAC duct-work insulation deteriorating.
 Insulation not covered.
 Holes or disconnected duct work is.
 Another weasel clause discovered.

 I see very little value in any of AHS warranties.
 If you do have a policy with them.
 Be sure to drill them on what is and is not covered in regards to the problem at hand.

-Review about: American Home Shield Warranty.
+Product or Service Mentioned: American Home Shield Warranty.